This set of Microbiology Multiple Choice Questions & Answers (MCQs) focuses on “Major Characteristics of Microorganisms”.

 10. Bdellovibrios come under which group of microorganisms?

-Explanation: Bdellovibrios are bacteria which are predatory on other bacteria.
+Explanation: Bdellovibrios are bacteria that are predatory on other bacteria.
 They have the ability to cause diseases or are pathogenic for other microorganisms.

 Sanfoundry Global Education & Learning Series – Microbiology.